SabeloMkhwanzi/Unstoppable-Integrating-Login/README.md

 ### Integrate the “Login with Unstoppable” feature as a login option on your Dapp OR submit a PR to merge this feature as a login option on an existing DeFi/NFT dapp.

-#### Project Description : GENESIS Most intermediate and advanced Defi multiple chains Portfolio Wallet.
+#### Project Description : GENESIS - The intermediate and advanced Defi multiple chains Portfolio Wallet.
 Powered by Unstoppable Domains Helping users to Login with there Unstoppable Domains.

 #### Live website : [Genesis](https://genesiswallet.vercel.app/)